shawnjefferson22/fujinet-lynx-debugger/README.md

 A very simple debugging monitor capability using Apple's Wozmon.
 Mainly a test of writing to a TCP address via Fujinet.

-To use change the IP destination in the code to be your endpoint (netcat works well) const char url[]="N:TCP://192.168.1.97:6502";
+To use change the IP destination in main.c to be your endpoint (netcat works well)

+const char url[]="N:TCP://192.168.1.97:6502";

 Core Commands and Syntax